 As often as possible, I will give you questions/problems to think about that should apply the concepts you learned in class.
 Thinking about and attempting to answer these questions and participating in any classroom/lab discussion is the best practice you can have for lab homework and practicing science in general.

 Exams

-There will NOT be exams throughout the course.
+To reduce stress and disruptions, there will NOT be exams throughout the course.
 Instead, students will complete written assignments (see Lab Schedule)

 Assignments Deadlines and Submission: